Updated on October 30, 2018 by

 EISCAT3D will measure the spectra of radio-waves that are back-scattered from free electrons, whose motions are controlled by inherent ion-acoustic and electron plasma waves in the ionosphere.
 The measured spectra reveal high-resolution information on the ionospheric plasma parameters, but can also be used for obtaining atmospheric data and observations of meteors and space debris orbits.
 In both active and passive mode, the receivers will provide high-quality scientific and monitoring data from the ionosphere as well as from space within its designed frequency spectrum.
 The research will both be organized through common observation modes and through requests from individual groups.

 Since EISCAT3D is very flexible compared to traditional ionospheric radars, it will allow several new operating modes, including the capabilities to determine vector velocities of moving objects and to respond intelligently to changing conditions, for instance by changing the parameters of a scanning experiment.
 EISCAT3D will also allow remote continuous operations, limited only by power consumption and data storage.
 This is important for monitoring the state of the atmosphere, especially as a function of solar variability, as well as capturing events that appear suddenly and are hard to predict.
 Radio astronomy observations will be performed when the transmitters are inactive.
 Read more here.

-*All pictures are examples and may come to look different in the future.
+*All pictures are examples or test-designs and may come to look different in the future.